ExaFEL/exafel_project/kpp-sim/README.md

 ferredoxin_index.sh and ferredoxin_merge.sh:  Slurm scripts for the H5 ferredoxin data processing.
 For SMV it would be necessary to change dispatch.pre_import to False.

+Updated [slurm script sim_6835899.sh](./sim_6835899.sh) writes out files in J16M detector format from SwissFEL.
+Beam and Detector objects are read in from the provided *.expt file.